meshplay/meshplay/docs/pages/project/contributing/meshplay-windows.md

 ## On Windows Native Mode

-Installing Meshery on native Windows may be a little more involved than installing Meshery on a Linux platform.
+Installing Meshplay on native Windows may be a little more involved than installing Meshplay on a Linux platform.
 That is because Linux installations usually come with a lot of the prerequisites preinstalled.
 Moreover, one is given a hint on the Linux platform on what to do next including the command, especially on Ubuntu.

 On Windows, make, gcc and some of the other prerequisites do not come pre-installed, These will need to be installed manually.
 Also, after installing any of the items, it may be necessary to set its path.
 This can be done in the control panel by searching for setting the system environment variables.